Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a novel neural network architecture for BEV HD-map understanding using the video input from a front facing monocular camera, mounted on an autonomous vehicle.
-The network exploits three key aspects for BEV HD-map estimation, understanding in the image plane, which allows to leverage mature algorithm in a spatial coherent image.
-Temporal data understanding, which allows us to better handle occlusions a crucial point for HD-map understanding.
+In conclusion, we propose a novel architecture for BEV understanding of road semantics using video input from a front facing monocular camera, mounted on a vehicle.
+The network exploits three key aspects for BEV map estimation, understanding in the image plane, which allows to leverage mature algorithms in a spatial coherent image.
+Temporal data understanding, which allows us to better handle occlusions, a crucial point for HD-map understanding.
 Finally, BEV understanding, which allows us to aggregate all the temporal and image-plane information in a consistent fashion.
 The understanding is then performed directly on the action space of the autonomous vehicle.
-We show that our method cannot only drastically improve the SOTA results for BEV HD-map segmentation, but is also able to predict dynamic objects such as cars successfully.
+We show that our method drastically improves the SOTA results for static HD-map segmentation, while also helping for dynamic objects such as cars.